Ben-Kerman/anki-jrp/README.md

 accent information for an entire field with a single button press.
 It can also convert any amount of cards in bulk.

+The add-on is currently experimental and you'll probably encounter bugs or crashes.
+It is extremely unlikely (probably even impossible) for your data to get corrupted by using this addon (the specific notes being changed aside), but you should still make backups, especially when bulk converting notes, and enable Anki's built-in automatic backups if you haven't already.
+[See below](#reporting-issues) for details on how to report issues.

 ## Getting Started

 1. Make sure you have Anki version 2.1.49 or later installed.